 Cents-per-mile rule.
-The standard mileage rate you can use under the cents-per-mile rule to value the personal use of a vehicle you provide to an employee in 2003 is reduced to 36 cents a mile.
+The standard mileage rate you can use under the cents-per-mile rule to value the personal use of a vehicle you provide to an employee in 2007 is 48.5 cents a mile.
 See Cents-Per-Mile Rule in section 3.